Arizona officials who refused to canvass election results indicted by grand jury

 “The repeated attempts to undermine our democracy are unacceptable,” Arizona Attorney General Kris Mayes, a Democrat, said in a statement.
 “I took an oath to uphold the rule of law, and my office will continue to enforce Arizona’s elections laws and support our election officials as they carry out the duties and responsibilities of their offices.”

+Dennis Wilenchik, an attorney for Crosby, called the indictment “nothing but political partisanship.”
+In a statement, he promised a vigorous defense for what he called baseless charges.

+“The conspiracy is solely based on an alleged ‘agreement’ to interfere that is nonexistent, as there was none,” said Wilenchik, who also referred to the interference charge as “nonsensical.”

-Judd and Crosby did not immediately respond to requests via text and email for comment.
+Judd did not respond to requests via text and email for comment.

 Jane Montgomery, spokesperson for Cochise County, declined to comment.
 She confirmed both supervisors will be responsible for their own legal representation.